 Memories are more vivid when multiple senses are involved, but visuals are most impactful when it comes to learning.
 People remember what they see more vividly than what they hear.
 While the words you use are important, animation, photos, and videos can give you the extra edge you need.
 Learners can take in a lot more information in a shorter space of time when they have visual cues.

 People also remember things they associate with particular emotions.
-Chances are your most vivid memories involve events that made you feel happy, sad or nostalgic.
+Chances are your most vivid memories involve events that made you feel happy, sad, or nostalgic.
 If you can find ways to link your content with emotions, learners are more likely to remember it.

 6) The Right Sequence of Delivery Makes a Huge Difference

 In the same way that essays have an introduction, a body, and a conclusion, so should a course.
-What you present at the beginning and end of the training are usually what people remember best.
-Present an overview of the key points at the beginning, elaborate and then restate the main points.
+What you present at the beginning and end of the training is usually what people remember best.
+Present an overview of the key points at the beginning, elaborate, and then restate the main points.
 Participants may not remember much of what comes in the middle, so this type of sequence is key.

 Also, group ideas into meaningful categories for the most successful eLearning.
 Learners store information in their long-term memory in an organized fashion that mirrors their current perception of the world.

-Easy ways to organize include alphabetizing a list, using mnemonic devices and including no more than seven items in any one grouping.
+Easy ways to organize include alphabetizing a list, using mnemonic devices, and including no more than seven items in any one grouping.